 Total Industrial Electrical Maintenance

-Industrial electrical maintenance – Course Description:
+Industrial electrical maintenance course – Course Description:

 This industrial electrical maintenance course is designed to enable candidates who have a small amount of electrical knowledge to gain recognised qualifications and skills to enable them to enter an industrial environment and work as a industrial electrician.
 The industrial electrical maintenance course will include a large amount of practical, enabling the candidate to install, fault find, design and wiring up control panels, using a variety of different methods.